 2012-13: Thrower had a tumultuous final season with Saskatoon; playing on the Blades’ second pairing and often facing the top opposition forwards.
 He scored 6 goals and 21 assists in 54 games and was +18 with 89 penalty minutes.
 He drew the ire of WHL and CHL officials and Saskatoon Coach/GM Lorne Molleken; receiving a pair of suspensions, one during the Memorial Cup, and was kept out of the lineup by Molleken for disciplinary reasons early in the year.
 The Blades finished first in the East Division but were swept by Medicine Hat in the first round.
 Thrower was -4 with no points and 6 penalty minutes in four WHL playoff games.
 Saskatoon, the Memorial Cup hosts, handed champion Halifax its only loss before back-to-back losses to Portland and London.
 Thrower was suspended for a hit on Portland’s Taylor Leier (no penalty was called on the play) and missed the London game; finishing with an even plus/minus with no points and two penalty minutes in three games.
 The Vancouver Giants acquired the rights to Thrower from the Blades in a May, 2013 trade.

 Thrower is a blue-collar defenseman with an interesting mix of offensive skill and grit.
-He can move the puck and make the right play, but he also is willing to throw his weight around and mix it up with the opposition.
-He may not have quite the size that you'd like to see in a physical defenseman; it remains to be seen how he'll hold up at the pro level given the bigger competition he'll be facing.
-While he is competent both offensively and defensively, it is Thrower's toughness that is likely to give him a good shot at an NHL roster spot.
+He can move the puck and make the right play yet is also willing to throw his weight around and mix it up with the opposition.
+He has average height for a physical defenseman but is fairly thick and strong.
+A nagging ankle injury hampered him in the final year of his junior career and his recovery dragged into his first pro season.
+Thrower is competent both offensively and defensively but it is his toughness that will likely give him a good shot at an NHL roster spot.